 Whatever you choose, your tile will add a modern look and sophistication to your home!

 JC Floors Plus is ready to help you choose the right material for your project, taste, and budget.
-We are a direct importer of ceramic and porcelain tile, which allows us to pass the savings on to you!
+We are a direct importer of ceramic and porcelain tile as well as hardwood and laminate.
+This allows us to pass the savings on to you!
 Come visit us at either of our Florida showrooms, or call us at: